Moors murders: Hindley

 In 1987, Hindley admitted that the plea for parole she had submitted to the Home Secretary eight years earlier was "on the whole ... a pack of lies", and to some reporters her co-operation in the searches on Saddleworth Moor "appeared a cynical gesture aimed at ingratiating herself to the parole authorities".
-Then-Home Secretary David Waddington imposed a whole life tariff on Hindley in July 1990, after she confessed to having been more involved in the murders than she had admitted.
+Then-Home Secretary David Waddington imposed a whole life order on Hindley in July 1990, after she confessed to having been more involved in the murders than she had admitted.
 Hindley was not informed of the decision until 1994, when a Law Lords ruling obliged the Prison Service to inform all life sentence prisoners of the minimum period they must serve in prison before being considered for parole.

 In 1996, the Parole Board recommended that Hindley be moved to an open prison.
-She rejected the idea and in early 1998 was moved to the medium-security HM Prison Highpoint; the House of Lords ruling left open the possibility of later freedom.
-Between December 1997 and March 2000, Hindley made three separate appeals against her life tariff, claiming she was a reformed woman and no longer a danger to society, but each was rejected by the courts.
+She rejected the idea and in early 1998 was moved to the medium-security Highpoint Prison; the Law Lords ruling left open the possibility of later freedom.
+Between December 1997 and March 2000, Hindley made three separate appeals against her whole life order, claiming she was a reformed woman and no longer a danger to society, but each was rejected by the courts.

 When in 2002 another life sentence prisoner challenged the Home Secretary's power to set minimum terms, Hindley and hundreds of others, whose tariffs had been increased by politicians, looked likely to be released.
 Hindley's release seemed imminent and plans were made by supporters for her to be given a new identity.
-Home Secretary David Blunkett ordered the GMP to find new charges against Hindley to prevent her release from prison.
+Home Secretary David Blunkett ordered Greater Manchester Police to find new charges against Hindley to prevent her release.
 The investigation was headed by Superintendent Tony Brett, and initially looked at charging Hindley with the murders of Reade and Bennett, but the advice given by government lawyers was that because of the DPP's decision taken fifteen years earlier, a new trial would probably be considered an abuse of process.

 On 25 November 2002, the Law Lords agreed that judges, not politicians, should decide how long a criminal spends behind bars, and stripped the Home Secretary of the power to set minimum sentences.
 Just prior to this, on 15 November 2002, Hindley, aged 60 and a chain smoker, died from bronchial pneumonia at West Suffolk Hospital.
 She had been diagnosed with angina in 1999 and hospitalised after suffering a brain aneurysm.
 Camera crews "stood rank and file behind steel barriers" outside, but none of Hindley's relatives were among the small congregation of eight to ten people who attended a short service at Cambridge crematorium.
 Such was the strength of feeling more than thirty-five years after the murders that a reported twenty local undertakers refused to handle her cremation.
 Four months later, her ashes were scattered by her ex-partner, Patricia Cairns, less than 10 mi from Saddleworth Moor in Stalybridge Country Park.
 The Manchester Evening News reported on possible fears that this would result in visitors choosing to avoid or vandalise the park.